 Inspired by the new climate of openness, Wei writes his essay 'The Fifth Modernisation: Democracy and Other Issues' in one night.
 A friend posts it on the Democracy Wall early on the morning of 5 December.

-The essay attracts both worldwide attention and the notice of the Chinese Government, which becomes increasingly suspicious of Wei's developing relationships with foreign journalists based in Beijing.
+The essay attracts the attention of the world and the Chinese Government, which becomes increasingly suspicious of Wei's developing relationships with foreign journalists based in Beijing.

 At the same time, the government begins to shut the door on freedom of expression, arresting the activist Fu Yuehua on 18 January.
-Wei subsequently writes the article 'Is Fu's Detention Legal?', taking the unprecedented step of personally interviewing police officials, and publishes it in 'Exploration'.
+Wei subsequently writes the article 'Is Fu's Detention Legal?', taking the unprecedented step of personally interviewing police officials.
+The article is published in 'Exploration'.

 In March 'Exploration' publishes Wei's article 'Qincheng: A Twentieth Century Bastille', an investigative piece on the Qincheng jail, China's principal prison for high-ranking political prisoners.

-Meanwhile, Deng Xiaoping reportedly orders a further crackdown on the Democracy Wall movement, and on 19 March a regulation is issued formally prohibiting "slogans, posters, books, magazines, photographs, and other materials which oppose socialism, the dictatorship of the proletariat, the leadership of the Communist Party, Marxism-Leninism and Mao Tse-Tung thought."
+Meanwhile, Deng Xiaoping reportedly orders a crackdown on the Democracy Wall movement, and on 19 March a regulation is issued formally prohibiting "slogans, posters, books, magazines, photographs, and other materials which oppose socialism, the dictatorship of the proletariat, the leadership of the Communist Party, Marxism-Leninism and Mao Tse-Tung thought".

 On 26 March 'Exploration' publishes an article by Wei titled 'Do We Want Democracy or New Autocracy?'